It is

 Therefore, even in areas with measured data it is still

-advisable to generate the long term data base needed to
+advisable to generate the long-term database needed to

 estimate the climate of extremes through a hindcast approach.